ali-mohammed-khair-nasser/Static-HTML-Website-Designs/README.md

 - [Sass](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sass%20-%20Company%20Landing%20Page%20Template/index.html): Another landing page for a company.
 - [Sellvas](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sellvas%20-%20Blog%20%26%20Magazine%20Template%20Theme/landing%20page.html): Magazine & blog tempate theme in elegant and clean design magazine & blog theme.
 Paked with everything you need to set up a beautiful blog & photo gallery, it's modern minimalistic design, easy to maintenance and impeccable polish in every detail with friendly support.
 And this theme contains more than 10+ layout variations and many post and error pages styles to match every style of the design.
 - [Tieqode](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Tieqode%20Website/index.html): TIEQODE is a team of professionals with the requisite business and technical skills, sound leadership, experience, and knowledge to deliver the best solutions and services for clients.
 And when I joined the TIEQODE team I worked on their website, and you can see the website here.
-So far, we have been publishing 5 themes with total sales of 100+ and 5.0/4.6 customers rating.
-And this is the TIEQODE team website that was designed by myself.
 - [Wedding](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Wedding%20-%20Landing%20Page%20Template/index.html): A modern landing page for wedding event.

 # About These Themes